Employee Exit Survey from Netigate on Vimeo.

 Invite the departing employee near the end of the survey to make recommendations about how the company can improve certain practices.
 It’s okay to go beyond the employee’s specific area of expertise.
 Asking for a bird’s eye view of the organisation can provide keys to innovation or previously missed opportunities.
 It’s increasingly a best practice to ask a variation on: “Please complete the sentence ‘I don’t know why the company doesn’t just ____”

-Feel free to cap the interview with a NPS question (“would you recommend Company X to a friend?) and perhaps an open-text question about what the company could have done to retain the employee.
+Feel free to cap the interview with a NPS question (“would you recommend Company X to a friend?).
+Coupled with perhaps an open-text question about what the company could have done to retain the employee.

 Analyse Exit Interview Data